Skip to main content

 Cyclists share many of the same risks and legal considerations as pedestrians, though the specific statutes and helmet laws differ.

-North Carolina requires drivers to leave at least 4 feet of space when passing a bicycle.
+North Carolina law requires drivers to maintain safe clearance when passing a bicycle.

 N.C.
 Gen. Stat.
 20-149(a)